tsbreuer/osu-auto-host/README.md

 **Please get permissiom from peppy by emailing him or accounts@ppy.sh for creating a bot account.
-Creating a bot account without peppy's permission is considered multiaccounting and will most likely end up with your account being restricted.
+Creating a bot account without peppy's permission is considered multiaccounting and will most likely end up with your account being restricted.**

 ## When does a game start?

 Before starting a game, the bot will wait 2 minutes (3 if someone requests for time) for everyone to get ready.
 If everyone is ready before the time runs out - the game will start instantly.
-If about 70% people are ready when the timer runs out - the game will be force-started.
+If around 70% of the players are ready when the timer runs out - the game will start.

 Alternatively, players can use `!ready` to be counted as ready instead of clicking on the "ready" button ingame.